Direct video upload to your server is a bad idea. Learn HTML5 video standards (H.264, VP9) and how to compress After Effects files.

 EN

-Video formats IN WordPress: MOV, MP4 or WebM?
+Video formats in WordPress: MOV, MP4 or WebM?
 (Adobe effects & web)

 5.00 /5 - (31 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 Common problem for motion designers and video editors starting with websites: “I made a beautiful animation in Adobe After Effects, rendered to .mov (in best quality!), uploaded to WordPress… and nothing.
 Black screen, error, or the file weighs 500 MB and loads for an hour.”

+Learn more about WordPress development services at WPPoland.
 Why does this happen?
 Because the internet operates by different rules than film post-production.

-The problem with .MOV files
+#The problem with .MOV files

 The .mov format (QuickTime container) is standard in creative work, especially on Macs.
 It often uses ProRes codec or uncompressed video.
 Great for archiving and further editing, but terrible for web browsers.